star-inc/thape/README.md

 > Download container image as gzipped tarball

-Downloads the specified container image as a gzipped tarball (.tar.gz).
+Downloads the specified container image as a gzipped tarball (.tgz).

 **Parameters:**
 - `image_name`: The name of the container image